bripfaff/IDD-Fa18-Lab2/README.md

 **a.
 What voltage level do you need to power your display?**

-4.8-5.2 Volts as seen in the datasheet.
+4.8-5.2 Volts as seen in the datasheet below.

 ![a relative link](./Capture.PNG)

 **b.
 What voltage level do you need to power the display backlight?**

+3.2V.
+Do not attach it to the 5.0V as it will ruin the backlight as seen below.

 ![a relative link](./Capture3.PNG)